 A Power of Attorney (POA) in Indiana is a document or a type of record that grants legally recognized authority to an individual to act or make binding decisions in some capacity on behalf of another person, due to physical or mental disability, being absent, or a requirement of the decision-making expertise of a professional.

-An Indiana POA is written up either in handwriting or by typing out the specifics of the authority transfer and does not have to be overseen by any legal authority or expert besides the notary public who oversees the signing and seals the document.
+It is written either in handwriting or by typing out the specifics of the authority transfer and does not have to be overseen by any legal authority or expert besides the notary public who oversees the signing and seals the document.
 The drawing of up such a document can be overseen by an attorney to avoid ambiguousness and loopholes.

 The POA and all other matters in Indiana are specified under Title 30, Article 5 of the Indiana Code.